 The National Matching Service requires the submission of the following pieces of information that will later be supplied to VA Palo Alto.

 - Letter of intent

 - Three letters of recommendation.

-- The program coordinator and faculty members decide which candidates to rank for the match and determine the sequential ranking of those candidates based on the application materials, the on-site interview, and letters of recommendation.
+- The program coordinators and faculty members decide which candidates to rank for the match and determine the sequential ranking of those candidates

-ORMatch contacts the program with the results of the ORMatch.
+- ORMatch contacts the program with the results of the match.

-- The program coordinator will contact the matched candidate to confirm their intent to enroll in the residency program.
+- The program coordinators and the program director contact the matched candidates and confirm their intent to enroll in the residency program.

 Residency CoordinatorDavid Yang, OD, FAAO